eagle-io/docs/source/topics/alarms_and_notifications/index.rst

 Configuration Alarm
 ~~~~~~~~~~~~~~~~~~~
-Configuration Alarms are specific to data logger Datasources and are triggered (if enabled) when an error is encountered when applying the user-selected configuration file(s).
+Configuration Alarms are specific to data logger Data Sources and are triggered (if enabled) when an error is encountered when applying the user-selected :ref:`configuration <operate-manageconfiguration>` file(s).

 .. raw:: latex